Tunku Ampuan Najihah: Social contributions

 Tuanku Najihah was made a committee member of the Associated Country Women of the World.
-She is the patron of various women's organizations such as the Girl Guides of Negeri Sembilan, the Islamic Women's Welfare Council and the Women's Institute.
-She is the president of the Tuanku Ampuan Badminton Team, the Patron of the Malaysian Women's Hockey Team, Malaysian Women's Football Team, Malaysian Women's Golf Team and the Malaysian Women's Golf Association (MALGA).
-He also served as first Chancellor of Universiti Sains Islam Malaysia.
+She was the patron of various women's organizations such as the Girl Guides of Negeri Sembilan, the Islamic Women's Welfare Council and the Women's Institute.

+She was also the president of the Tuanku Ampuan Badminton Team, the Patron of the Malaysian Women's Hockey Team, Malaysian Women's Football Team, Malaysian Women's Golf Team and the Malaysian Women's Golf Association (MALGA).

+She also served as the first Chancellor of Universiti Sains Islam Malaysia.

 Family life

 The royal couple had three sons and three daughters :